-Since the ever so famous Myspace launch in 2003, social media has erupted an empire of platforms that keeps evolving into something more advanced every day.
+As one of the top digital marketing agencies in Las Vegas, K2 Analytics has been on top of social media trends since the ever-so-famous Myspace launch in 2003.
+Social media has erupted an empire of platforms that keeps evolving into something more advanced every day.
 Giving us more timelines to scroll through and more content that keeps us entertained and informed, social media has become an outlet that has developed its own advantages and disadvantages for social engagement.
-Social media trends similar to last year expect in 2018 have the potential to be quite beneficial for business owners who realize them and take advantage.
+Social media trends similar to last year in 2018 have the potential to be quite beneficial for business owners who realize them and take advantage.
 Whether you believe social media is getting outrageously out of control or getting better for the better, get ready for these anticipated new breakthroughs.

 1. Advantages for brands and businesses

-It didn’t take long for “stories” (derived from Snapchat) to make its way to other platforms.
-Although the transition seemed a bit superficial at first, it suddenly became a norm to see what our friends, families, and celebrities are up to in real time.
+It didn’t take long for “stories” (derived from Snapchat) to make their way to other platforms.
+Although the transition seemed a bit superficial at first, it suddenly became a norm to see what our friends, families, and celebrities are up to in real-time.
 The upgrade of stories has allowed users to instantly add links and pages for easier views and purchases thus benefiting brand attention.

 Have you ever shopped online, added things to your cart, and forget about checking out?
 Instant messaging like Facebook Messenger has allowed businesses to push more sales and engage with their audiences.
 Or even just guide them to their website where they can shop or read about your company.

 In the beginning, there was Siri.
 Now there’s Alexa, Google Home, and Cortana.
 Digital assistants like these keep getting more advanced and even more realistic.
 Starting off as a single feature on our mobile devices, voice searches are but now becoming the next household appliance next to our TVs and radios.
 What will tech companies like Apple and Amazon do to take this voice interaction to the next level this year?